DirtBagXon/model3emu-code-sinden/README.md

 This is a fork of [model3emu-code](https://www.supermodel3.com) to add native **Sinden** light gun support.

-It will attempt to track repo commits.
+It will attempt to track Git repo commits.

 Additional arguments: